 for a holy image for your church, home, or community but felt discouraged by your budget?

-Contrary to popular belief, you don’t have to be as rich as the Medici family who ruled Florence, Italy from 1434 to 1737 to commission a sacred artwork of your own.
-Sacred art is for everyone, and if the Lord wills it, anything is possible.
-Keep reading to learn how you too can commission a sacred artwork for your church, home, or school by using these 5 creative strategies.
+Contrary to popular belief, you don’t have to be as rich and powerful as the Medici family ruling Florence for almost 300 years to commission a sacred artwork of your own.
+Sacred art is for everyone.
+If the Lord wills it, anything is possible.
+You can commission a sacred artwork for your church, home, or school by using these 5 creative strategies.

-If your pastor doesn’t have anyone in mind or if those potential donors aren’t interested, you could always talk with your pastor about possibly having a second collection or a fundraiser for the parishioners to all come together and raise money to bring more beauty into your parish.
-Specific groups—like the Women’s Group or the Knights of Columbus—at your parish may even want to make a sizable donation or even take ownership of running the fundraiser as an act of community service.
+If potential donors aren’t interested, talk with your pastor about having a second collection or parish fundraiser.
+Imagine if parishioners came together and raised money to bring more beauty into your parish!
+See if specific groups at your parish want to make a sizable donation.
+Contact your parish’s Women’s Group or Knights of Columbus to see how they might come alongside, or even take ownership of running the fundraiser!
+Not only will this be an act of community service, it will be legacy-building!

-If you’re looking to commission a sacred artwork for your own home, consider talking with the artist about possibly doing a customized payment plan that works well for your financial situation.
+Sacred art points the entire family, neighbors, friends, and all who enter the home, to God.
+If you’re looking to commission a sacred artwork for your own home, consider talking with the artist a customized payment plan that works for your financial situation.
 The artist will likely be happy to oblige to make this dream a reality for you and your family.
-Sacred art not only blesses the commissioner but also points their entire family, neighbors, friends, and all who enter their home to God.

 If the second collection or fundraiser doesn’t pan out, consider reaching out to a few other families that you’re close with about donating an original sacred artwork as a gift to your parish.
 Even just two to three other families pitching in will certainly lighten the load.
 You could also consider teaming up with fellow Bible study or book club members to make this vision a reality.